MMamdouh996/GCP_Demo/Day1/lab1-2.md

 ---
 ## 5.Using gcloud,
-1. I. List all roles on your project.
+1. List all roles on your project.
 ```bash
 $ gcloud iam roles list --project mm-iti-cairo-2023
 ---